UniRide - Campus Carpooling App

 Next steps

-Validate in real commute contexts.
-Do contextual inquiry (pickup, waiting, ride moments) and a 1–2 week diary study to capture time pressure, last-minute changes, and social dynamics that prototypes can’t fully reveal.
+Validate in real commutes, run contextual inquiry during pickup, wait, ride with a 1 - 2 week diary study to capture time pressure, last-minute changes, and social dynamics.

-Validate in real commute contexts.
-Do contextual inquiry (pickup, waiting, ride moments) and a 1–2 week diary study to capture time pressure, last-minute changes, and social dynamics that prototypes can’t fully reveal.
+Validate in real commutes, run contextual inquiry during pickup, wait, ride with a 1 - 2 week diary study to capture time pressure, last-minute changes, and social dynamics.

-Validate in real commute contexts.
-Do contextual inquiry (pickup, waiting, ride moments) and a 1–2 week diary study to capture time pressure, last-minute changes, and social dynamics that prototypes can’t fully reveal.
+Validate in real commutes, run contextual inquiry during pickup, wait, ride with a 1 - 2 week diary study to capture time pressure, last-minute changes, and social dynamics.

-Strengthen edge-case flows.
-Add clear handling for reporting, late arrivals, and no-shows to keep the experience safe and predictable when plans change.
+Research and Design for tricky situations like late arrivals, no-shows, and reporting to keep the experience safe and predictable when plans change.

-Strengthen edge-case flows.
-Add clear handling for reporting, late arrivals, and no-shows to keep the experience safe and predictable when plans change.
+Research and Design for tricky situations like late arrivals, no-shows, and reporting to keep the experience safe and predictable when plans change.

-Strengthen edge-case flows.
-Add clear handling for reporting, late arrivals, and no-shows to keep the experience safe and predictable when plans change.
+Research and Design for tricky situations like late arrivals, no-shows, and reporting to keep the experience safe and predictable when plans change.